 Absolutely!
 In fact, requesting multiple inspections and bids from reputable repair contractors is a common practice.
 We recommend getting at least three repair estimates from contractors with both insurance claims experience and a track record for performing high-quality storm damage repairs.

-5. Will my insurance premiums increase if I file a claim?
+Will my insurance premiums go up if I file a claim?

 In most states, insurance companies cannot increase your premiums when you file an “Act of God” damage claim, which includes damages caused by wind, hail, tornadoes, and other weather conditions that were out of your control.